 |Platinum Honors customers||$100,000+||75%||2.6%|

-Though you don’t get a points boost for redeeming travel through the Bank of America Travel center, redeeming Bank of America Travel Rewards points is very simple.
-To make it easier to use your rewards to book travel, you can redeem points for any travel purchase made on your card in the last 12 months.
+You can redeem points for any travel purchase made on your card in the last 12 months.
 That means you can find a better deal on a third-party travel site and still use your rewards to cover the cost.
-You can also redeem points for a statement credit to pay for dining purchases, a cash redemption or gift card.
+You may also redeem points for a statement credit to pay for dining purchases, a cash redemption or gift card.

 Bank of America Travel Rewards redemption options